 The British Comedy Society exists to preserve and foster the tradition of British comedy.
 The society organises events and looks after the dedication of blue plaques to honour famous comedians.

-The Edinburgh Comedy Award, previously known as the Perrier Award, is linked to the Edinburgh Fringe Festival.
+The Edinburgh Comedy Awards, previously known as the Perrier Award, are linked to the Edinburgh Fringe Festival.
 It's UK's most sought after stand-up prize.

 The Musical Comedy Awards (MCAs) run each year, with the final normally around April in London.
 Previous winners include Abandoman and David Elms.